Trail Conditions Update – October 15, 2020

 Fall colours are here, and so is the snow!
-Snow has fallen on much of the GDT and is starting to accumulate at higher elevations.
-Expect wet, slippery and muddy trail conditions.
-Heavy boots or cleats and poles are recommended.
+Snow has fallen at higher elevation on parts of the GDT so expect wet, slippery and muddy trail conditions.
+Boots or cleats and poles are recommended.
 Nighttime and early morning temperatures are below freezing, so be prepared for cold temperatures and shorter days when travelling into the backcountry this fall.

 - Descending the north side of Howse Pass (d11), the main route of the GDT now follows Conway Creek and Howse River floodplains wherever possible, without crossing the main channel of the Howse River.
 The floodplain is wide and scenic.
 There are several shallow fords of smaller channels on the floodplain so hikers must be prepared to have wet feet while enjoying a significantly better hiking experience than the old overgrown trail strewn with hundreds of fallen trees.
 In June and early July, the Howse River may be in flood making some sections of the floodplain difficult or impassable in which case hikers should consider using the old trail (now marked as an alternate route).
 Conversely, in late August and September when the river is low, hikers may be able to ford the main river channel and completely avoid any bushwhacking along the river’s edge.
 See here for a more detailed route description.

 - The Yates Torrent Bridge is out at the crossing of the Coleman Glacier outflow (near f16).
 Do not attempt to cross at the old bridge location, ford the Smoky River in the floodplain.
 Look for cairns marking the best crossing location and attempt to cross early in the morning when glacial melt is the lowest or be prepared for a fast and potentially dangerous ford.